originjs/webpack-to-vite/README.md

 $ npm install @originjs/webpack-to-vite -g
 $ webpack-to-vite <project path>
 ```

+The converted Vite project could be found in a new directory `filename-toVite`.

 > Note: the default conversion is vue-cli project.
 Pass in the `-t webpack` option to convert a webpack project.

 ## Options